williamgilpin/howto/howto_bigdata.md

 + Exclude local backup drives in the settings
 + Set the "temporary data drive" to one of the externals

-Make sure each drive you want backed up has a ".bzvol" file somewhere in its top-level directory (this should be there automatically when you set up BackBlaze)
+Make sure each drive you want backed up has a ".bzvol" file somewhere in its top-level directory (this should be there automatically when you set up BackBlaze).

 To speed up the initial upload